 Design the Hackathon

-Once the goal/objective of doing a hackathon it's important to select the logistical format.
+Once the goal/objective of doing a hackathon, it's important to select the logistical format.
 Organize the hackathon event according to participation demographics.

 Understand the type of audience, if it’s college students in the list of participants, or freelancers, employees from an established company or a startup.
-Any hackathon needs guidelines to succeed, these include a Code of Conduct, Hackathon Participation Agreement, an overview of judging criteria - ideally supplemented by who the judges are.
+Any hackathon needs guidelines to succeed; these include a Code of Conduct, Hackathon Participation Agreement, an overview of judging criteria - ideally supplemented by who the judges are.

 An awesome tip in this direction would be to define certain parameters while designing the hackathon.
-Understand what the type of hackathon you want to conduct for respective audience.
+Understand what type of hackathon you want to conduct for a respective audience.
 For example, whether you want to conduct an external hackathon (for the outside world) or the internal hackathon (for internal employees) or even both.
-Then, also figure out the mode of the hackathon, if it’s online, offline or a blended.
+Then, also figure out the mode of the hackathon, if it’s online, offline, or a blended.
 Not to miss out here would be - the number of rounds to keep, types of questions (MCQs, case studies, diagram-based, etc.) and the duration of the event.